-- 1. On behalf of the sub-funds votes, were cast on 761 agenda items at 57 shareholders' meetings. - 2.
+- 1. On behalf of the sub-funds votes, were cast on 603 agenda items at 45 shareholders' meetings. - 2.
 The portfolio contained no investments that are on the Exclusion list as result of the application of the applicable exclusion policy. - 3.
 0 companies in portfolio are in violation of the ILO standards, UNGPs, UNGC or OECD Guidelines for Multinational Enterprises and hence are a part of the Enhanced Engagement program. - 4.
-0.00% of the holdings in portfolio had an elevated sustainability risk profile.
+0.00% of the holdings in portfolio had an elevated sustainability risk profile. - 5.
+The sub-fund's weighted average ESG score was 20.32 against 21.90 for the general market index.